rwjdk/AiSamples/README.md

   "EmbeddingModelName": "todo", //[Optional] Embedding Model for RAG (example: "text-embedding-ada-002") "AzureAiFoundryAgentEndpoint" : "todo", //[Optional] Endpoint for the Azure AI Foundry Agents (if you wish to test those demos)
   "AzureAiFoundryAgentId" : "todo", //[Optional] ID of your agent for the Azure AI Foundry Agents (if you wish to test those demos)
-}
+  "BingApiKey" : "todo" //[OPTIONAL] If you wish to use BingSearch in AI Agents }
 ```